carlosperate/pxt-banana/README.md

 The rendering of this sections can be seen in: https://carlosperate.github.io/pxt-banana/

-The first block will render as blocks:
+This snippet will render as blocks:

 ```blocks
 basic.showNumber(banana.bananas(1))
 ```

-This block should render each block as individual cards (currently not rendering):
+This snippet should render each API call as individual cards (currently not rendering):

 ```cards
 banana.bananaAdd(2, 3)
 banana.bananaMultiplier(4)
 ```

-This block should render as a signature in blocks, JavaScript, and Python (currently not rendering):
+This snippet should render as a signature in blocks, JavaScript, and Python (currently not rendering):

 ```sig
 banana.bananaMultiplier(5)
 ```

-And this should render simulator showing all the code above (currently not rendering):
+And this should render a simulator showing all the code above (currently not rendering):

 ```sim